pic

 Graphical Representation

-We've indicated that the operation y = x creates an alias of x, making y and x two different labels for the same object.
-This implies that modifying the elements of either x or y will necessarily change the elements held by both.
-The following diagram and code snippet illustrate this.
+We've indicated that the operation y = x creates a new alias for x, turning y and x two different labels for the same object.
+This implies that modifying the elements of either x or y will necessarily change the elements referenced by both.
+The following diagram illustrates this.

 Graphical Representation